A Debt Relief Order is an alternative to bankruptcy for people with debts of less than £50,000 and less than £75 a month in disposable income.

 A DRO may be an option if you feel you lack the resources to enter any other debt solution or feel you need space from your current debts.

-Almost all debts are covered under a Debt Relief Order, these include:
+Many different types of unsecured debts are covered under a Debt Relief Order.
+These include:

 - Credit card